-Often, when an individual does not feel his or her own self value, and worthiness for health and happiness, addictive behaviors can provide a sense of power, relief, and/or euphoria.
-When suffering from low self-esteem, happiness is generally obtained from outside sources, rather than from within, opening the door for a sense of higher reward when engaging in pleasurable and exciting behaviors.
+Often, when an individual does not feel his or her self-value, and worthiness for health and happiness, addictive behaviors can provide a sense of power, relief, and euphoria.
+When suffering from low self-esteem, happiness is obtained from outside sources, rather than from within.
+It opens the door for a sense of higher reward when engaging in pleasurable and exciting behaviors.

-Whether it’s a repressed childhood trauma, recent loss of a loved one, or guilt over a transgression, inner turmoil can devastate lives when left unaddressed.
-While the cause for turmoil is often identifiable by an individual, it is often easier to “escape” the resulting pain and depression rather than address and process the cause.
-When this happens with any person, he or she is more susceptible to addiction of all kinds, as there is a constant desire to escape the reality of the trauma.
+Repressed childhood trauma, loss of a loved one, or guilt can devastate lives when left unaddressed.
+While the cause of the turmoil is often identifiable by an individual, it is often easier to “escape” the resulting pain and depression rather than address and process the cause.
+When this happens with any person, he or she is more susceptible to an addiction of all kinds, as there is a constant desire to escape the reality of the trauma.

 The most effective means of problem solving and survival is communication.
-As a life-sustaining skill, socialization and communication are inherent to human survival.
+As life-sustaining skills, socialization, and communication are inherent to human survival.
 Without developed communication skills to convey how one feels and what one needs or wants, the ability to solve problems, cope with life’s stressors, and find paths to happiness becomes hampered.
-Lack of skills to properly communicate and socialize deteriorates self-esteem, and causes problems and stress to be internalized with no outlet.
-Living in such a state can easily lead to the compulsive engagement of isolating behaviors like gambling, gaming, internet usage, and cutting.
+Lack of skills to properly communicate and socialize deteriorates self-esteem and causes problems and stress to be internalized with no outlet.
+Living in such a state can quickly lead to the compulsive engagement of isolating behaviors like gambling, gaming, internet usage, and cutting.

-If your or a loved one are suffering from a behavioral addiction, please call us now at 1-877-456-3313 to speak with one of our trained counselors.
+If you or a loved one is suffering from a behavioral addiction, please call us now at our toll-free number to speak with one of our trained counselors.
 We understand how hopeless addiction feels.
-We get to the core of each individual, and work on an open-ended basis to build the awareness and self-value for him or her to heal, and live a life free of addiction.
-We can help.
-Call now.
+Call now to learn more about understanding behavioral addictions.